rnwolf/simple-web-gantt-viewer/FEATURES.md

 - **Component Architecture**: Modular, reusable SVAR components

+## 🚀 Enhancements

+- Excel/JSON Timezone Handling (planned):
+  - Current behavior: JSON UTC (Z) datetimes are exported to Excel as naive datetimes preserving the same UTC wall clock; Excel naive datetimes are imported as UTC back to JSON.
+  - Planned flag: Add a converter option `--tz-behaviour local` to export/import using the user's local timezone semantics instead of UTC-preserving mapping.
+This would be useful for spreadsheets intended for teams working exclusively in local time.

 ## ❓ FAQ

 - Why can’t I see my project tasks after loading a file?